kubernetes-sigs/prow/site/content/en/docs/components/core/tide/pr-authors.md

 ---
-title: "prow/cmd/tide/pr-authors.md"
+title: "PR Author's Guide to Tide"
+weight: 10
+description: >

 ---

-# PR Author's Guide to Tide

 If you just want to figure out how to get your PR to merge this is the document for you!